Miller Analogies Test (MAT)

 Many Graduate programs, including Western Connecticut State University’s (WCSU) Division of Graduate Studies, use the MAT as a way to determine eligibility for entrance into graduate programs.

 Miller Analogies Test at WCSU

-WCSU Testing Services is available to WCSU students only.
-WCSU students and alumni, may register to take the Miller Analogies Test on campus.
+WCSU Testing Services is an open testing center, that is, any candidate from WCSU or other institution, may register to take the Miller Analogies Test on campus.

 Generally, MAT exams are administered at WCSU one Saturday per month except for summer months.

 Registrations forms are accepted (upon availability) until one week prior to the posted test dates.
 Once we receive your completed registration form with payment and it is approved, you will receive a detailed confirmation letter with the date selected, time and pertinent information prior to the selected test date.
 All communication from the Testing Services is conveyed through email including confirmation letters.

 The non-refundable or non-transferable MAT test fee must be submitted with the registration form.
 Testing fees are subject to change without notice.